drdv/drdv.github.io/src/publications.md

          year       = 2016}
         ```

-???
-"A hierarchical approach to minimum-time control of industrial robots"
+??? info "A hierarchical approach to minimum-time control of industrial robots"

     [preprint](pdf/icra16.pdf)